-Ericka Johnson is an associate in the Government Investigations & White Collar Practice.
+Ericka Johnson is a senior associate in the Government Investigations & White Collar Practice.
 She represents companies and executives in, among other things, Foreign Corrupt Practices Act (FCPA) internal investigations, enforcement actions, defense matters and compliance before the US Department of Justice and similar authorities.
 She assists multinational companies in developing and implementing effective anticorruption compliance policies and strategies for domestic and international operations.
 As part of her compliance practice, Ericka also advises companies on cybersecurity risks, internal compliance measures and incident response protocols.

 Prior to joining private practice, Ericka served for six years as Judge Advocate in the US Marine Corps (USMC), where she specialized in complex litigation and providing domestic and international compliance advice to General Officers.
 She continues to serve as reserve general counsel to commanding officers in the Washington DC area.